C-Loftus/Princeton-Thesis/doc/main.md

 ## Federated Learning Implementation

 The first and most essential part of my project was implementing the technical aspects of federated learning.
-These new machine learning aggregation strategies effected not only my decisions regarding modeling, but also principles of user experience design.
+These new machine learning aggregation strategies affected not only my decisions regarding modeling, but also principles of user experience design.

 The first thing I had to do was make a decision regarding which federated learning library to use.
 Currently there are a few main options.
 There are options like `fedjax` [@fedjax2021], Pysyft[@DBLP:journals/corr/abs-1811-04017], and flwr[@beutel2020flower].
 While a comprehensive comparison of all options would be beyond the scope of this paper, I chose to go with flwr.
 This library allows you to apply federation strategies to existing models in popular frameworks like PyTorch and Tensorflow. flwr thus allows you to focus more on modeling and abstracts away aspects of federated learning like networking client descri and error handling that are less relevant to this project.